 How Much Are Usually Closing Costs?

 On average, closing costs are between 3 percent and 6 percent of the loan amount.
 So, if your mortgage is $375,000, the closing costs will generally be between $11,250 and $22,500.

 Who Has to Pay for Mortgage Closing Costs?

 The responsibility for mortgage closing costs falls on the buyer.
 This amount includes the loan origination fee, appraisal, title insurance and recording fees.
 If you purchased points to lower the interest rate, you’d also pay these fees at closing.
-And both property taxes and homeowners insurance, which are known as prepaid, are included in the mortgage closing costs.
+Both property taxes and homeowners insurance, which are known as prepaid, are included in the mortgage closing costs.

-What Rolling Closing Costs into the Mortgage Means
+What Rolling Closing Costs Into the Mortgage Means

 In short, rolling closing costs into a mortgage means you’ll add them to the total loan amount instead of paying out of pocket at closing.
 Doing so helps keep more of your hard-earned money in your pocket in the short term, and you won’t have to scramble to come up with the funds needed to seal the deal.

-Can You Roll Closing Costs into the Mortgage?
+Can You Roll Closing Costs Into the Mortgage?